 You can also Request-A-Tour of our libraries.
 During the tour, attendees will learn about the services provided by USC Libraries, visit departmental/main libraries and learn about virtual library services.

-To allow for the customization that optimizes student learning, teaching faculty must request library sessions at least 7 working days (Monday-Friday) in advance.
+NOTE: To allow for the customization that optimizes student learning, teaching faculty must request library sessions at least seven (7) business days in advance.

 For questions about the form and your request, please contact John Bonham, Library Technology Specialist, (213) 740-5808, firstname.lastname@example.org

 If you are a student, faculty or staff member seeking individualized research assistance, please contact the Ask-A-Librarian reference service.